General Information

 Figure 2 shows a schematic three-dimensional view of the bridge.

-Pylon 1 is connected to two back and four front stays, while pylon 2 is connected to a pair of front and back stays, which are inclined in two planes and converge toward the longitudinal axis of the bridge (black dashed line).
+Pylon 1 is connected to two back and four front stays, while pylon 2 is connected to a pair of front and back stays.
+The back stays are inclined in two planes and converge toward the longitudinal axis of the bridge (black dashed line).
 Pylon 1 and the girder are also connected by two inclined members with a rectangular hollow cross-section.

 What is the purpose of the inclined members?